varvarariabko/varvarariabko/README.md

 ## 🚀 About Me
 Soon-to-be Data Analytics graduate with a love for data and problem-solving.
 Whether it's cleaning messy datasets or visualizing trends, I'm happiest when data leads to real insights.

 Currently seeking opportunities where I can contribute and keep growing.
-Based in St. John's, open to remote opportunities.
+Based in St. John's, NL, Canada, open to remote opportunities.

 When I'm not working with data, you will find me sewing, flying a drone, or building my family tree.